Premik/blender_rhubarb_lipsync_ng/dev.md

   * Clear - will remove the mapping (delete from the object completly?)
   * Face-it - From Test rig - Normal actions+shape-key corrections?
 2) From shape-key test action 3) The final control rig (doesn't need a wizard)
   * By name - More instances (alow user defined) - will map action by matching name patterns (should provide some placeholder/expansions in the expression for objectName, etc)
+  * Copy-paste - special case of the  by name?

 ## Multi character/dialogs workflow
   * Start-frame